How to Hold an Angle Grinder for Control and Safety

 Selecting the Right Stance for Stability

-Feet Positioning For Balance
+Feet Positioning for Balance

-Body Alignment For Control
+Body Alignment for Control

-Hand Placement For Stability
+Hand Placement for Stability

-Effective hand placement is essential when operating an angle grinder, as it directly impacts your control and stability.
-Always use both hands; grip the main rear handle with one hand and the side handle with the other.
-This guarantees maximum control during operation.
-Stand with your feet shoulder-width apart for a balanced stance, preventing overreaching and enhancing stability.
-Position your body to the side of the grinder, avoiding direct alignment with the tool to reduce kickback risks.
-Keep your elbows slightly bent and close to your body for a firm grip while allowing natural movement.
-Maintain a straight back and slightly bent knees to prevent fatigue and guarantee continuous control throughout your grinding tasks.
+Stand with your feet shoulder-width apart for a balanced stance, and avoid overreaching.
+Position your body to the side of the grinder rather than directly behind it to reduce kickback risks.
+Keep your elbows slightly bent and close to your body for a firm grip while still allowing natural movement.
+A straight back and slightly bent knees help prevent fatigue and allow continuous control throughout your work.

 Maintaining Balance While Operating the Grinder